 Then when we begin to see what’s been happening, they will have often discard with no explanation and no closure, leaving a horrible pain in our heart and awful thoughts running on a continuous loop throughout our head that we feel like we can not escape, leaving us to deal with health problems, financial problems and picking up the pieces of what’s left of ourselves and our lives.
 With all that narcissist do, we’re left with fear, anxiety and left little to no trust, within ourselves and those around you.

 We can feel stupid, foolish and not want to talk to others, don’t you are far from alone, with how narcissists manipulate it’s hard to see, as they can bring that intermittent reinforcements of those idealisation stages, the future faking back in at any moment to distract us from the pain of the present, it’s even more challenging to see, it’s hard to see what we don’t know, and even harder to understand, a behaviour we’re unaware of, You can, and you will get your trust back, first in yourself and then in others.

 One step on rebuilding Your self-trust After a narcissistic relationship.

 After the trauma bond and cptsd, rebuilding your trust, not only in yourself but trusting those around you.
-Your intuition is key in this, listen to it and take action with that it’s telling you, this will help you make the right choice and slowly re-build your trust.
+Your intuition is key in this.
+Listen to it and take action with what it’s telling you.
+This will help you make the right choice and slowly rebuild your trust.

 If you look back 15 years,